Can India's privatization push revive its economy? | DW | 02.12.2021

 The proceeds could fund new infrastructure and replenish government finances battered by the coronavirus pandemic, Shankar argued.

+Privatization proponents argue that selling off public companies could help finance infrastructure projects

-Opponents of privatization say public sector enterprises were formed with all kinds of objectives, and profit-making was not among the primary goals.
+Opponents of privatization say public sector enterprises were formed with all kinds of objectives, and profit-making is not among the primary goals.

-Prabhat Patnaik, a Marxist economist and former professor at New Delhi's Jawaharlal Nehru University, argues that being unprofitable is a symptom of inefficiency.
+Prabhat Patnaik, a Marxist economist and former professor at New Delhi's Jawaharlal Nehru University, argues that even if a public company is not profitable, this is not necessarily a symptom of inefficiency.

 "Some of these companies were formed to develop technological self-reliance, others to tap the mineral resources of the country and make sure that the proceeds of the resource come to budget," he told DW.

-On the other hand, a foreign company in India could be highly profitable, but still not bring value to the Indian economy, he said.
+On the other hand, a foreign company in India could be highly profitable, but still not bring value to the Indian economy, he pointed out.

 Patnaik described privatization as akin to handing over the nation's wealth to a "bunch of private oligarchs" in the name of reform.